tfharrelson/MPDSF/README.md

 ## Installation

-Currently installation via pip is not supported, but `requirements.txt` provide all the necessary dependences to create a working conda environment.
+Currently installation via pip is not supported, but `requirements.yml` provide all the necessary dependences to create a working conda environment.
+To do so, we recommend running `conda create -f requirements.yml`, which will create a conda environment called `multiphonon` which contains all packages needed to run MPDSF.
 Also, there will be a working version of the code on Docker soon.

 ## Usage